TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-chore-updates.md

 ```

 *  Don't know what the package build question was about.
 The only option was `esbuild` and you couldn't progress without selecting it.
 Presumably building the migration script?
-* I also seem to have acquired another two deprecated dependencies.
+* We seem to have got rid of our original 3 deprecated dependencies and replaced them with two new ones
 * Turns out my config file isn't pure ESM.
 I added some boilerplate copied from the Storybook manual to handle module resolution in a monorepo.
 The boilerplate made use of require.
 The migration fixed it up.

 ```ts